How Agile Auditing Saved a $3M Project

 • We provided guidance to address findings quickly and ensured project team resolved them before the next sprint began.

-The outcome: on-time resolution
+The outcome: On-time resolution

 • The project was completed on time with minimal issues and avoided CMS regulatory penalties.